bosshart/kuduscreencast/timeseries-with-kudu/README.md

 This example shows how to build and run a project that demonstrates realtime data ingest, processing, and query using Apache Kudu.
 The project uses a [FIX message generator](https://github.com/cloudera-labs/envelope/tree/master/examples/fix) to simulate the continious creation of Fix financial messages which are published to Kafka and then persisted to Kudu using a Spark Streaming job.
 Once the FIX data is persisted into Kudu, a small web application uses Impala (via JDBC) to feed a realtime chart that analyzes peak order activity in near-realtime.

-This example was tested using Kudu version 1.1, Kafka version 0.9.0 (included with Cloudera Distribution of Kafka version 2.0), Spark 1.6 and Impala 2.5 (included with CDH 5.8), and the [Impala JDBC Driver v2.5.36](http://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-36.html).
+This example assumed you're using the Kudu quickstart VM and was tested using Kudu version 1.1, Kafka version 0.9.0 (included with Cloudera Distribution of Kafka version 2.0), Spark 1.6 and Impala 2.5 (included with CDH 5.8), and the [Impala JDBC Driver v2.5.36](http://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-36.html).

 #### 1. Preparing the Kudu quickstart VM
 When running this project, you'll need an environment running Kafka, Kudu, Impala, and Spark.
 These instructions assume you're using the [Kudu Quickstart VM](https://kudu.apache.org/docs/quickstart.html), but can easily be adapted to run on a "real", fully-distributed cluster.
 Since the Kudu quickstart doesn't come with Kafka, we'll need to install Spark, Kafka, and Zookeeper.
 If you're running on a fully distributed Cloudera cluster, I'd recommend bypassing this step and going straight to Step 2, you can easily use Cloudera Manager to accomplish the same thing.